 1. Analyze why churn occurs

 And by “talk”, I mean really talk: getting your customers on the phone is the best option.
-This way you can demonstrate that you genuinely care, and would be able to find out what went wrong instantly.
+This way you can demonstrate that you genuinely care, and you can find out what went wrong instantly.

 In fact, communicating with the customers does miracles in analyzing churn.
-And you need to be actively using all channels for that: phone, e-mail, website, and even social media.
+And you need to be actively using all channels for that: phone, e-mail, website, live chat, and social media.
 The valuable feedback on how well you serve your customers is just a phone call, an e-mail or a survey away.
 As simple as that.

 2. Engage with your customers